RedisAI/RedisAI/docs/intro.md

 AI.TENSORSET tA FLOAT 2 VALUES 2 3
 ```

 Copy the command to your cli and hit the `<ENTER>` on your keyboard to execute it.
-It should looks as follows:
+It should look as follows:

 !!! example "Example: setting a tensor"
     ```